Skip to main content

 The words Mythos uses, defined once.
 This is the page to check when a term is ambiguous or when an older name shows up somewhere — Mythos has been renamed and re-architected more than once, so this glossary also records what things used to be called and what was removed.

 Mythos is pay-as-you-go.
-Some terms below cost credits (a build, an edit, a template remix); each definition says so.
+Some terms below cost credits (a Plan AI turn, a build, an edit, a template remix); each definition says so.
 New accounts start with 5 free credits.
 See Credits & pricing.

 Core terms